nietras/nietras.github.io/_posts/2022-06-29-bendingdotnet-compiler-version.md

   Compiler version: '4.2.0-4.22220.5 (432d17a8)'.
   Language version: 10.0.
 ```

-By default we get the latest version of whatever .NET SDK I have installed which
+NOT TRUE!!!
+REVISE: By default we get the latest version of whatever .NET SDK I
-in my case is (as reported by `dotnet --version`):
+have installed that matches the target framework?, which in my case is (as
+reported by `dotnet --version`):
 ```
+6.0.400-preview.22301.10
 7.0.100-preview.5.22307.18
 ```
 Changing SDK version again to `6.0.106` and output is: